PhoQIS-Lab-Columbia/Measurement_Software/README.md

   If you plan to use the Signal Hound Specturm Analyzer you will also need to download the [Spike visualization Software](https://signalhound.com/spike/?srsltid=AfmBOoozG63C7yQ_YqGvtIc8od2RNExMac8wMt943VV0tb1fW7MqZ3x4)

 3. **Run an experiment**
   Use the provided experiment template in the `Experiments/` directory to get started and view coding examples.
+Keep all custom experiments in this folder.

 4. **Add a new instrument**
   Follow the instructions in `Instruments/AddANewInstrument.ipynb` to integrate new hardware.